EXPRESSCLUSTER/SQLServer/SQLServer2019onWindows.md

 		- Cluster Partition: X drive
 		- Data Partition: E drive
 	- service1
+		- For SQL Server Instance service
 	- service2
+		- For SQL Server Agent service
+	- **Note**
+		- If you need to enable SQL Server Browser service, add one more service resource (service3)

 ## Setup
 This procedure shows how to setup SQL Server cluster by mirroring both SQL Server master database and user database.